-The faculty in the liberal studies graduate program vary across multiple disciplines to provide a broad spectrum of knowledge and course offerings for students.
+The faculty in Graduate Program in Liberal Studies vary across multiple disciplines to provide a broad spectrum of knowledge and course offerings for students.
 They are experts in their field and passionate about their subject matter.
 They are anxious to share their knowledge with their students and promote dialogue and further exploration of the course material.

-The list below provides a thumbnail sketch of the professional interests and background for faculty teaching during the 2016-17 academic year.
+The list below provides a thumbnail sketch of the professional interests and background for faculty currently teaching in the Graduate Program in Liberal Studies.

-Editor-in-Chief of Confluence–The Journal of Graduate Liberal Studies.
-His first book, Finite Transcendence: Existential Exile and the Myth of Home (Lexington Books/Rowman and Littlefield, 2014), examines the human engagement, aesthetically and existentially, with the finitude and limits that define human existence.
+Steven A. Burr is Director of Program Operations and Affiliate Instructor in the Graduate Liberal Studies program at Loyola University Maryland, and Editor-in-Chief of Confluence–The Journal of Graduate Liberal Studies.
+His first book, Finite Transcendence: Existential Exile and the Myth of Home (Lexington Books, 2014), examines the human engagement, aesthetically and existentially, with the finitude and limits that define human existence.
 More recently, he has written on identity, marginalization, and liberal education for the journal Zeteo.
 He completed his doctoral work in liberal studies at Georgetown University, where he also developed and taught courses until 2012.

-A Loyola alumnus, teaches at American University and The Catholic University of America.
-His work has taken him to the Balkans, the Kurdistan Region of Iraq, and a Loyola service-immersion mission to Mexico.
-He has published articles in U.S. and foreign journals, is actively engaged in the emerging scholarship about online education, and blogs for the Foreign Policy Association.
+Jim Quirk, a Loyola alumnus, teaches at American University and The Catholic University of America.
+His work has taken him to Israel-Palestine, the Kurdistan Region of Iraq, across the Balkans, and on a Loyola service-immersion mission to Mexico.
+He publishes in U.S. and foreign journals and newspapers, is actively engaged in the emerging scholarship about online education, and blogs for the Foreign Policy Association.
 He has taught in the Liberal Studies program since 2003.